Campaign finance in the United States: Disclosure rules

-Current campaign finance law at the federal level requires candidate committees, party committees, and PACs to file periodic reports disclosing the money they raise and spend.
+Campaign finance law at the federal level requires candidate committees, party committees, and PACs to file periodic reports disclosing the money they raise and spend.
 Federal candidate committees must identify, for example, all PACs and party committees that give them contributions, and they must provide the names, occupations, employers and addresses of all individuals who give them more than $200 in an election cycle.
 Additionally, they must disclose expenditures to any individual or vendor.
 The Federal Election Commission maintains this database and publishes the information about campaigns and donors on its website.
 (Similar reporting requirements exist in many states for state and local candidates and for PACs and party committees.)
 There are extensive loopholes in campaign finance disclosure rules.

 Various organizations, including OpenSecrets, aggregate data on political contributions to provide insight into the influence of various groups.
 In August 2014, a new smartphone app called "Buypartisan" was released to allow consumers to scan the barcodes of items in grocery stores and see where that corporation and its leaders directed their political contributions.